rootstrap/yaaf/README.md

 - It provides a similar API to `ActiveModel` models so you can treat them interchangeably.

 - You can customize it 100%.
-We promote having your own `ApplicationForm` which inherits from `YAAF::Form` and make the customizations you'd like for your app.
+We encourage you to have your own `ApplicationForm` which inherits from `YAAF::Form` and make the customizations you'd like for your app.

 - It helps decoupling the frontend from the database.
 This is particularly important when using Rails as a JSON API with a frontend in React/Ember/Vue/Angular/you name it.
 If you were to use `accepts_nested_attributes_for` your frontend would need to know your database structure in order to build the request.
 With `YAAF` you can provide a the interface you think it's best.

 - It easily supports nested models, collection of models and associated models.
 You have full control on their creation.

-- It helps you keep your models, views or controllers thin by providing a better place where to put business logic.
-In the end, this will raise the quality of your codebase and make it more maintainable and extensible.
+- It helps you keep your models, views and controllers thin by providing a better place where to put business logic.
+In the end, this will improve the quality of your codebase and make it easier to maintain and extend.

 - It is an abstraction from production code.
 It has been working well for us, I'm confident it will work well for you too :)